 - Wear clean, dry socks.
 Wear socks made of fibers that pull sweat away from your skin, such as cotton and special acrylic fibers — not nylon.
-Avoid socks with tight elastic bands that reduce circulation, as well as thick bulky socks that often fit poorly and irritate your skin.
+Avoid socks with tight elastic bands that reduce circulation or socks with seams that could irritate your skin.

 - Schedule regular foot checkups.
 Your doctor or podiatrist can inspect your feet for early signs of nerve damage, poor circulation or other foot problems.
 Schedule foot exams at least once a year or more often if recommended by your doctor.